MichaelHermes/ECommerce-Back-End/README.md

 To create the schema and seed the tables, execute the following commands:

 - Connect to MySQL shell and run `SOURCE db/schema.sql` to create the database schema
-- Run `node server.js` to start the server
+- Run `node server.js` to start the server and sync the Sequelize models to the MySQL database
 - Run `node seeds/index.js` to seed the tables

 ### REST API